rus0000/jsinheritance/README.md

 #  JavaScript prototype-based inheritance

-This post is actual for ECMA-262 5th edition called ECMAScript 5 (ES5) and ECMA-262 6th edition called ECMAScript 2015 (ES6)
+This post is actual only for:
+* ECMA-262 5th edition called ECMAScript 5 (ES5)
+* ECMA-262 6th edition called ECMAScript 2015 (ES6)

 ## Motivation
 A lot of incomplete and even wrong info can be found on Internet about JavaScript prototypal inheritance.
 I will just try to explain it again with help of diagrams.

-JavaScript inheritance understanding is important even if you are not going to use JavaScript OOP patterns, since many of built-in functionality based on inheritance.
+JavaScript inheritance understanding is important even if you are not going to use JavaScript OOP patterns, since many of language built-in functionality based on inheritance.

 Diagrams notation:
 * Blocks are JavaScript objects
 * Title of the block denotes an accessor to that object
 * All other sections in a block are properties of this object
 * Arrows are references, with meaning, that given property holds reference to a pointed object.
 Source of arrow is important, it identifies property, but end is not, it is always points to another object
-* Prototype chain, which is used by JS inheritance system is colored in red
+* Prototype chain, which is used by JavaScript inheritance system is colored in red
 * Built-in porperties, some times, are not listed and shortened to `<built-ins>`

 ## TL;DR